phax/peppol-commons/README.md

 v12.3.10 - work in progress
 * Added constant `EPeppolMLSType.DEFAULT` mapped to `ALWAYS_SEND`
 * The internal NAPTR resolver only cuts a trailing dot from the DNS name and not any character
+* Added new class `CachingSMPClientReadOnly` to cache Peppol SMP responses (default: 15 minutes)

 v12.3.9 - 2026-02-17
 * If an inbound message contains an invalid `MLS_TO` value, it is no longer an error but only a warning